 In the case of the sofa, one would want to sit on it, feel the texture of the fabric, etc.

-Besides the ‘testing and feeling’ factor, online furniture stores face costly returns and the kinds of deliveries that cannot be expedited.
+Besides the ‘testing and feel’ factor, online furniture stores face costly returns and the kinds of deliveries that cannot be expedited.